-Students do not have to discuss their diagnoses with their faculty members, however, unless they choose to.
-Students will be notified by the Disabilities Student Services Office, in writing, when a final decision is made to grant or deny a request for a reasonable accommodation.
+Students do not have to discuss their diagnoses with their faculty members, unless they choose to.
+Students will be notified by the Disability Resource Center, in writing, when a final decision is made to grant or deny a request for reasonable accommodation.

-The University of Pikeville - Kentucky College of Optometry reserves the right to verify the information provided by a student and to request additional information, as necessary, until a decision is reached by the Disabilities Student Services Office.
+UPIKE/ KYCO reserves the right to verify the information provided by a student and to request additional information, as necessary, until a decision is reached by the Disability Resource Center.